 Every LongMill is powered by our Longboard CNC controller which has four integrated TB6600 stepper motor drivers (pictured).
 By default, we set each driver to 1/8 microstepping via the onboard DIP switches.
 We chose 1/8 microstepping because we found that it’s a good balance between motor movement resolution and torque outputted from the motors.
 The theoretical resolution with this setup is 0.005mm.

-Each stepper motor, like the NEMA 23s used in the LongMill, comes with a certain number of steps within a full rotation of its shaft.
+Each stepper motor has a certain number of steps in its internal rotor which determines the number of steps required to make a full rotation.
+With the NEMA 23s used on the LongMill, each 360-degree rotation is split up to 200 individual steps.
 The controller and driver can “step” forward or backward, and by stepping forwards or backwards a certain number of times, that movement can translate into the rotational motion that ultimately moves each axis of the motor.

 200 steps per rotation might seem like a lot, but in many cases it would be beneficial to have an even more accurate control of the motors.
 Microstepping is a technique that allows for steps to be broken down into ‘sub-steps’ so that the stepping resolution can be increased.
 This allows us to: